 10. A spectrum revolution is looming

-- new classes of portable devices with ten times more battery life
+Prediction One - new classes of portable devices with ten times more battery life

 • Sub-threshold integrated circuit technology requires only 300mV to operate.